p5150j/lumen-api/README.md

 | PUT | /api/authors/:id |
 | DELETE | /api/authors/:id |

-## Json objects are direct relations to tables in your db
+## Json objects are direct relations to your data in your db
     {
         "id": ,
         "name": "",